livingdocsIO/jscheme/README.md

  - `array of {{ validator }}`
    E.g. 'array of string'
  - `optional`
-   By default all propoerties you specify are required.
+   By default all properties you specify are required.
 With this you can mark one as optional.
  - `required`
    If you set the configuration `propertiesRequired` to `false` you can use this validator to mark a property as required.